 Review and evaluate annually the qualifications, performance and independence of the lead partner of the independent auditor and assure regular rotation of the lead audit partner, reviewing partner and other audit engagement team partners of the independent auditor as required by law.

 Review and assess annually the qualifications and performance of the independent auditor.
 Consider, as appropriate, the rotation of the independent auditor.

 Evaluate the independence of the independent auditor by, among other things, ensuring that the independent auditor periodically, and at least annually, submits to the Committee a formal written report delineating all relationships between the independent auditor and the Company, including any non-audit service permitted under the Exchange Act provided to the Company and the matters set forth in Public Company Accounting Oversight Board (“PCAOB”) rules or other applicable laws, regulations or standards.
 Review and evaluate such report and engage in a dialogue with the independent auditor with respect to any disclosed relationships or services that may impact their objectivity and independence.

 Obtain, review and evaluate, at least annually, a report by the independent auditor describing the independent auditor’s internal quality-control procedures, any material issues raised by the most recent internal quality-control review, peer review, or PCAOB review, of the independent auditor, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, and any steps taken in response to any such issues.

-Set policies for the Company with respect to hiring current and former employees of the independent auditor.
+Set and periodically receive reports on compliance with policies for the Company with respect to hiring current and former employees of the independent auditor.

 Oversight of the Company’s Internal Audit Department and Internal Controls